polyipseity/information/special/d.school design thinking bootleg.md

 <!--pytextgen generate section="0a8b"--><!-- The following content is generated at 2024-03-22T20:40:48.789313+08:00.
 Any edits will be overridden! -->

-- _(begin)_→:::←(empathize) assume a beginner's mindset
+- _(begin)_→::@::←(empathize) assume a beginner's mindset
-- (empathize) assume a beginner's mindset→:::←(empathize) extreme users: find amplified pains and gains
+- (empathize) assume a beginner's mindset→::@::←(empathize) extreme users: find amplified pains and gains
-- (empathize) extreme users: find amplified pains and gains→:::←(empathize) interview for empathy: interview with two
+- (empathize) extreme users: find amplified pains and gains→::@::←(empathize) interview for empathy: interview with two
-- (empathize) interview for empathy: interview with two→:::←(empathize) interview preparation: prepare, prioritize, and refine questions
+- (empathize) interview for empathy: interview with two→::@::←(empathize) interview preparation: prepare, prioritize, and refine questions
-- (empathize) interview preparation: prepare, prioritize, and refine questions→:::←(empathize) what, how, why: from the concrete to the abstract
+- (empathize) interview preparation: prepare, prioritize, and refine questions→::@::←(empathize) what, how, why: from the concrete to the abstract
-- (empathize) what, how, why: from the concrete to the abstract→:::←(empathize/define) journey map: dissect a user process to gain insights
+- (empathize) what, how, why: from the concrete to the abstract→::@::←(empathize/define) journey map: dissect a user process to gain insights
-- (empathize/define) journey map: dissect a user process to gain insights→:::←(empathize/define) story share-and-capture: after interviews, exchange stories with the team to gain further insights
+- (empathize/define) journey map: dissect a user process to gain insights→::@::←(empathize/define) story share-and-capture: after interviews, exchange stories with the team to gain further insights
-- (empathize/define) story share-and-capture: after interviews, exchange stories with the team to gain further insights→:::←(define) 2×2 matrix: plot a _xy_ graph to reveal relations and for visualization
+- (empathize/define) story share-and-capture: after interviews, exchange stories with the team to gain further insights→::@::←(define) 2×2 matrix: plot a _xy_ graph to reveal relations and for visualization
-- (define) 2×2 matrix: plot a _xy_ graph to reveal relations and for visualization→:::←(define) design guidelines: a strategy to solve your design challenge, abstract enough to allow for multiple solutions
+- (define) 2×2 matrix: plot a _xy_ graph to reveal relations and for visualization→::@::←(define) design guidelines: a strategy to solve your design challenge, abstract enough to allow for multiple solutions
-- (define) design guidelines: a strategy to solve your design challenge, abstract enough to allow for multiple solutions→:::←(define) point of view (POV): make your design challenge into an actionable statement
+- (define) design guidelines: a strategy to solve your design challenge, abstract enough to allow for multiple solutions→::@::←(define) point of view (POV): make your design challenge into an actionable statement
-- (define) point of view (POV): make your design challenge into an actionable statement→:::←(define) why-how laddering: from need, asking "Why?" to follow the chain of reasoning to the root need, and then find other needs by asking "How?" to follow back down the chain
+- (define) point of view (POV): make your design challenge into an actionable statement→::@::←(define) why-how laddering: from need, asking "Why?" to follow the chain of reasoning to the root need, and then find other needs by asking "How?" to follow back down the chain
-- (define) why-how laddering: from need, asking "Why?" to follow the chain of reasoning to the root need, and then find other needs by asking "How?" to follow back down the chain→:::←(define/ideate) "how might we" questions: questions to stimulate ideation that are suitably narrow and suitably board
+- (define) why-how laddering: from need, asking "Why?" to follow the chain of reasoning to the root need, and then find other needs by asking "How?" to follow back down the chain→::@::←(define/ideate) "how might we" questions: questions to stimulate ideation that are suitably narrow and suitably board
-- (define/ideate) "how might we" questions: questions to stimulate ideation that are suitably narrow and suitably board→:::←(define/ideate) powers of ten: change the scale by orders of magnitude
+- (define/ideate) "how might we" questions: questions to stimulate ideation that are suitably narrow and suitably board→::@::←(define/ideate) powers of ten: change the scale by orders of magnitude
-- (define/ideate) powers of ten: change the scale by orders of magnitude→:::←_(end)_
+- (define/ideate) powers of ten: change the scale by orders of magnitude→::@::←_(end)_

 <!--/pytextgen-->